-Feisty is a word that easily describes the Hon.
+Feisty is a word that easily described the Hon.
 Marion L. Reid.

 Trailblazer is another, as she was the first woman Deputy Speaker of the Legislative Assembly of Prince Edward Island, its first woman Speaker, and the first woman Lieutenant Governor for the province.